 The Patrol Division, the backbone of the Police Department, is the largest and most visible division and is where every Police Officer begins his/her career.
-After about five months at the police academy, and twelve weeks of field training, Officers are assigned to patrol Trumbull's 23.5 square miles which are organized into five patrol sectors:
+After about five months at the police academy, and a minimum of six months and 12 weeks Field Training, Officers are assigned to patrol Trumbull's 23.5 square miles which are organized into five patrol sectors:

 - Sector 1 – Upper Hill – Is along the Monroe border between the Easton and Shelton borders.
 On the West side it is Westfield Drive and Stone House Road North and on the East side it is the area around Gate of Heaven Cemetery north.